 You have the right to lodge complaint with a supervisory authority if you believe that our processing of personal data relating to you infringes the GDPR.

 This Policy and the privacy practices of Radformation will be subject exclusively to the laws of the State of New York in the United States.
 Radformation makes no representation that this Policy and our practices comply with the laws of any other country or jurisdiction.
-Users of the Site who reside outside the United States do so on their own initiative and are responsible for compliance with local laws, if and to the extent local laws are applicable.
-If you reside outside of the United States, by using the Site, you consent to the transfer, processing, and use of your information outside of your country.
+Users of the Services who reside outside the United States do so on their own initiative and are responsible for compliance with local laws, if and to the extent local laws are applicable.
+If you reside outside of the United States, by using the Services, you consent to the transfer, processing, and use of your information outside of your country.